Chatham Township, New Jersey: Local government

 Chatham Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as mayor.
 The ceremonial mayor serves as the chair of the township committee and has powers vested in the mayor's office by general law.
 The township committee is the legislative branch of the community's government and establishes policies for the administration of the various departments.
 The committee appoints the township administrator who is responsible for carrying out those policies and overseeing the day-to-day operations.
 Subcommittees of the township committee are public safety; public works; planning, engineering, and land use; parks and recreation; general administration; and finance.
 Two members of the township committee serve on each and provide oversight to the departments.

-As of 2025, members of the Chatham Township Committee are Mayor Ashley Felice (R, term on committee and as mayor ends December 31, 2023), Deputy Mayor Mark Hamilton (R, term on committee and as deputy mayor ends 2023), Michael Choi (D, 2025), Stacey Ewald (D, 2025) and Mark Lois (R, 2024).
+As of 2025, members of the Chatham Township Committee are Mayor Michael D. Choi (term on committee and as mayor both end December 31, 2025), Deputy Mayor Jen Rowland (D, term on committee ends 2026; term as deputy mayor ends 2025), Craig Alperowitz (D, 2027), Stacy Ewald (D, 2025) and Marty McHugh (D, 2026).

 Federal, state, and county representation

-Chatham Township is located in the 11th Congressional District and is part of New Jersey's 27th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Chatham Township had been in the 21st state legislative district.
+Chatham Township is located in the 11th Congressional District and is part of New Jersey's 21st state legislative district.